kap6174/Inverso/README.md

 <!-- To view the README.md in proper format open preview-->
-# AOS Assignment 1
+# Inverso

 Junaid Ahmed
 Roll No: 2024201018
-M.Tech CSE
+M.Tech CSE, IIITH

 ---